Denver Homes Online

 ● Mortgage lender agrees to accept the $175,000 as full payoff of the mortgage.

-Common Reasons Why You'll Want To Short Sale
+Common Reasons To Short Sale

-• The home was refinanced at 100% or greater, than its present fair market value.
+• The home was refinanced at 100% (or greater) than its present fair market value.

 • The home requires too many costly repairs to sell, and the market won't support a sufficient price.